meretciel/insight_data_2015_07/README.md

 2. It seems that it takes a significant amount of time to process saveAsTextFile function.
 For example, when testing with 23M input file, if we do not save our results, it takes 23 seconds to run the program; however, if we call saveAsTestFile, it takes 42 seconds to finish the program.

-We tried different configurations on our local machine but there was no significant improvement of the performance.
-We need to test the program on the cluster for further discussion.
+We tried different configurations on our local machine but there was no significant improvement on the performance.
+We need to test the program on cluster for further discussion.